Compare Two Networks from Sequence Data using a Permutation Test

 A

-value giving the significance level for the permutation tests.
+numericvalue giving the significance level for the permutation tests.
 The default is 0.05.- measures

 A

-vector of centrality measures to test.
-Seecentralities()
+charactervector of centrality measures to test.
+Seecentralities()for a list of available centrality measures.

 Value

-object which is a list
+A tna_permutation object which is a list with two elements:

-, both containing the following elements
+edges and centralities, both containing the following elements:

 See also